DexCom Inc. (DXCM) Shares Up Despite Recent Market Volatility

 Many brokerage firms have already submitted their reports for DXCM stocks, with Morgan Stanley repeating the rating for DXCM by listing it as a “Equal-Weight.”
 The predicted price for DXCM in the upcoming period, according to Morgan Stanley is $131 based on the research report published on May 30th of the current year 2023.

-After a stumble in the market that brought DXCM to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.41% of loss for the given period.
+After a stumble in the market that brought DXCM to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.25% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DXCM starting from Pacelli Steven Robert, who sale 412 shares at the price of $118.65 back on May 23.
-After this action, Pacelli Steven Robert now owns 132,274 shares of DexCom Inc., valued at $48,884 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DXCM starting from Stern Sadie, who sale 393 shares at the price of $121.31 back on Jun 09.
+After this action, Stern Sadie now owns 82,466 shares of DexCom Inc., valued at $47,675 using the latest closing price.

-Sylvain Jereme M, the EVP Chief Financial Officer of DexCom Inc., sale 2,400 shares at $117.58 during a trade that took place back on May 22, which means that Sylvain Jereme M is holding 74,711 shares at $282,192 based on the most recent closing price.
+Pacelli Steven Robert, the EVP Managing Director Dexcom V of DexCom Inc., sale 412 shares at $118.65 during a trade that took place back on May 23, which means that Pacelli Steven Robert is holding 132,274 shares at $48,884 based on the most recent closing price.

 Stock Fundamentals for DXCM